Ashvala/ashvala.github.io/src/routes/publications/pubs.md

 * Vinay, Ashvala, and Richard Boulanger.
 Building Interactive Systems with WebSockets and Csound!
 Georgia Institute of Technology, 2016. smartech.gatech.edu, https://smartech.gatech.edu/handle/1853/54637.

+* Smith, Jason Brent, Vinay, Ashvala and Freeman, Jason.
+The Impact of Salient Musical Features in a Hybrid Recommendation System for a Sound Library.

 ## Thesis

 * Vinay, Ashvala.
 "The sound within: Learning audio features from electroencephalogram recordings of music listening."
 Masters diss., Georgia Institute of Technology, 2020.